Mirror pairs of Calabi-Yau threefolds from mirror pairs of quasi-Fano threefolds: Mirror pairs of quasi-Fano threefolds

 \begin{remark} In Definition \ref{FTM}, we imposed the $K3$-mirror lattice condition, which is much stronger than (\ref{eqn2}).
 On the other hand, in the proofs of Proposition \ref{dcmirrorp} and upcoming theorems, only Equation (\ref{eqn2}) is used instead of fully utilizing the $K3$-mirror lattice condition.
 However we note that every example of mirror pairs of quasi-Fano threefolds, including ones from non-symplectic involutions on $K3$ surfaces, satisfies the $K3$-mirror lattice condition.
-We expect that the $K3$-mirror lattice condition will play an important roll in showing more delicate mirror relations than Hodge numbers relation (\ref{mirrorrel}) between mirror pairs of Calabi--Yau threefolds, constructed by smoothing normal crossings of quasi-Fano threefolds. \end{remark}
+We expect that the $K3$-mirror lattice condition will play an important roll in showing more delicate mirror relations than Hodge numbers relation (\ref{mirrorrel}) between mirror pairs of Calabi--Yau threefolds, constructed by smoothing normal crossings of quasi-Fano threefolds.
+Definition \ref{FTM} needs to be refined, and will be completed when the Landau–Ginzburg models of quasi-Fano theefolds are totally understood. \end{remark}